Calcium, vitamin D, and your bonesOsteoporosis - calcium; Osteoporosis - low bone density

 - Men and women -- 800 - 1,000 IU of vitamin D daily

 Calcium and Dairy Products

-Dairy products are the best source of calcium.
-Milk and dairy products -- such as yogurt, cheeses, and buttermilk -- contain a form of calcium that your body can absorb easily.
+Milk and dairy products are the best sources of calcium.
+This includes yogurts, cheeses, and buttermilk, which contain a form of calcium that your body can absorb easily.

-- Yogurt, most cheeses, and buttermilk come in low-fat or fat-free versions.
+- Yogurt, most cheeses, and buttermilk come in fat-free or low-fat versions.

-- Vitamin Dhelps your body use calcium, the reason vitamin D is added to milk.
+- Vitamin D helps your body use calcium, which is why vitamin D is often added to milk in production.

 If you eat very few or no dairy products, you can find calcium in other foods.
-It is added to some orange juice, soy milk, tofu, ready-to-eat cereals, and breads.
-Check the labels on these foods for calcium.
+It is oftenadded to orange juice, soy milk, tofu, ready-to-eat cereals, and breads.
+Check the labels on these foods for added calcium.

 Other Sources of Calcium